 - the original appointment being found to be contrary to the provisions of the Commercial Companies Law (CCL) or ABG’s Articles of Association;

-- the individual's failure to attend three consecutive Board meetings without lawful excuse notified in writing to the Board;
+- If the member fails to attend three consecutive Board meetings without presenting a lawfully excused notification in writing to the Board;

 In line with corporate governance best practice, there is a succession plan for the Executive Management.
 This is reviewed annually and submitted to the CBB.

 Each new Director elected to the Board receives a written appointment letter, detailing the powers, duties, responsibilities and obligations of that Director, and other relevant terms and conditions of his appointment.

 As of December 31st 2022, there were 13 Directors on the Board.
 They have varied backgrounds and experiences and are, individually and collectively, responsible for performing the responsibilities of the Board, and for exercising independent and objective judgement.
 No individual Director or group of Directors has unfettered powers of decision making or dominates the Board’s decision making.
 The majority of the Directors are non-executive and fully independent of management, and are individually responsible for scrutinizing and challenging management decisions and performance.
 The posts of Chairman, Vice Chairman and Group Chief Executive Officer are held by different Directors, and the Group Chief Executive Officer has separate, clearly defined responsibilities.
 The size and composition of the Board and its Committees are regularly assessed, while the effectiveness, contribution and independence of individual Directors are assessed annually in light of interests disclosed and conduct.
 The independence or non-independence of Directors is, likewise, reviewed annually.

 All Directors are remunerated solely by means of an annual retainer fee and sitting fees paid for each meeting attended.
 Their travel expenses are also reimbursed as appropriate.